There is something absolutely magical happening at Harry Potter World UK every day, no matter what you think about special effects and wizardry.

 From South London, the journey takes roughly a couple of hours by train.
-From the Watford Junction station there is a shuttle just for the studio you can hop on.
-Don’t forget at least five pounds cash – they only take cash on the shuttle!
+From the Watford Junction station, there is a designated shuttle you can hop on.
+Don’t forget to bring at least five pounds cash because they only take cash on the shuttle.
 We had to dig around for coins to board.

-What’s nice is the tour leader offers some fun facts and figures about the movie franchise and it’s history in the first room and the grand hall of Hogwarts.
-Afterwards, you’re on your own to wander around at your leisure.
-The tour woman mentioned some people are done in 45 minutes, others take the entire day to check out every bauble and read every sign.
+What’s nice is the tour leader offers some fun facts and figures about the movie franchise and its history in the first room.
+After the grand hall, you’re on your own to wander around at your leisure.
+The tour leader mentioned some people are done in 45 minutes, others take the entire day to check out every bauble and read every sign.

 A few Harry Potter highlights

-I don’t want to spoil the whole thing for you!
-But there’s a wonderful mix of real sets, costumes, character builds and even video interviews to make everything interesting.
-Fans will go crazy over the massive Hogwarts gate, Gryffindor common room and Buckbeak animatronic model, to only name a few highlights.
+I don’t want to spoil the whole thing for you, but I found there was a wonderful mix of real sets, costumes, character builds and even video interviews to make everything interesting.
+Fans will go crazy over the massive Hogwarts gate, Gryffindor common room, and Buckbeak animatronic model, to name a few highlights.
 Midway there is a café serving butterbeer as well!

 Want to know what it tastes like?
 Some people say it’s a cross between shortbread and butterscotch.
 I think that’s a bit of a stretch.
 See my reaction below:

-Outside there’s a couple notable set pieces, from the houses of Privet Drive to the Knightbus.
-Which then leads into Diagon Alley, a monster movie-making room and the grand conclusion.
+Outside there are a couple of notable set pieces, from the houses of Privet Drive to the Knightbus.
+Which then leads into Diagon Alley, a monster movie-making room, and the grand conclusion.
 I’m mum’s the word about that one.